Value Explicit Pretraining for Learning Transferable Representations: Conclusion

-Transferring policies to novel but related tasks is an important problem that needs to be addressed.
 We formulated a method to learn representations of states from different tasks solely based on the temporal distance to the goal frame.
-This way, the skills learnt from the train tasks could be transferred to unseen related tasks.
-Apart from performing more comprehensive evaluations for Atari, we are also experimenting with other similar settings, like that of visual navigation.
+This way, the skills learned from the training tasks could be transferred to novel but related tasks.
+We showed the efficacy of our method by performing comprehensive evaluations on discrete and continuous control benchmarks like Atari, Visual Navigation and Ant locomotion.

+For all the curent experiments, we used PPO for training the policy parameters.
+Future work would involve using more sample efficient algorithms like SAC \cite{haarnoja2018soft}.
+We also plan on experimenting with behavior cloning/few-shot imitation learning on manipulation benchmarks.
+Although our work shows the potential of intra-task pretraining, it is currently limited to the tasks that have similar objectives but still have different dynamics and appearances.
+We plan to study large-scale pretraining for more complex tasks in the future.